Brutally Honest Rocket Arabic Review (2023 Edition)

 I mentioned TalkInArabic.com already.

-I should add a disclaimer here to say that this our resource for learning spoken Arabic (8 different varieties).
+I should add a disclaimer here to say that this is our resource for learning spoken Arabic (8 different varieties).

 But I have actually had questions from people before asking me what the difference is or which one is more suitable for specific learner types.